Pine Ridge Indian Reservation: Lakota Immersion Childcare

-Globally, there are currently only 2,000 Lakota language speakers, and fewer than 1,000 at Pine Ridge, and the age of the average Lakota speaker is 60, making it a "critically endangered" language.
+Globally, there are currently only 2,000 Lakota language speakers, and fewer than 1,000 at Pine Ridge.
+The age of the average Lakota speaker is 60, making it a "critically endangered" language.

 In the fall of 2012, a new program was founded to combat the loss of the language and create a young generation of fluent Lakota speakers.
-Peter Hill, a former elementary teacher at the reservation who speaks Lakota, started the early childcare language immersion program from his own basement, serving just five students with crowdsourced funding.
+Peter Hill, a former elementary teacher at the reservation who speaks Lakota, started the early childcare language immersion program from his own basement, initially serving five students with crowdsourced funding.
 In the program, students and teachers speak exclusively Lakota, with children eventually learning English as a second language.
 Over the last six years, the childcare program has expanded significantly to serve students ages one to five, and has additionally begun offering kindergarten and first grade.
 A continuing challenge for the school is creating teaching materials, since textbooks and other teaching resources are not typically printed in Lakota.
 Thus, creating new materials like children's books, apps, or videos, as well as translation of existing works into the language is crucial.

-Beyond the immersion childcare, other efforts are underway to bring Lakota into community members' lives in relevant ways: basketball games are frequently announced in Lakota, after new words were coined and the coach began using them in practices and drills with the teams, and the first news website written entirely in Lakota was launched in 2016.
+Beyond the immersion childcare, other efforts are underway to bring Lakota into community members' lives in relevant ways: basketball games are frequently announced in Lakota, after new words were coined and the coach began using them in practices and drills with the teams.
+The first news website written entirely in Lakota was launched in 2016.